 Regulation 20 C.F.R. § 416.935(b) establishes the key consideration is if the applicant would be found disabled if the individual stopped using drugs or alcohol.
 20 C.F.R. § 416.935(b).
-On May 16, 2011, the medical report documents that Claimant was seen in the medical report documents that Claimant was seen in the medical report about 12 hours later in a stable condition, alert and with clear and fluent speech after being treated for his alcohol issues.
+On May 16, 2011, the medical report documents that Claimant was seen in emergency room one morning because he was hallucinating from alcohol abuse and that he was discharged about 12 hours later in a stable condition, alert and with clear and fluent speech after being treated for his alcohol issues.
 (Exs.
 3.68, 3.75) This is evidence, that without alcohol, Claimant would be able to function sufficiently well to be deemed safe to discharge from the hospital.
 Claimant does not meet the eligibility requirement that his PTSD is a medically determinable severe impairment because it appears he would not be disabled by PTSD if he stopped using drugs or alcohol.